amura11/ha-secret-service/README.md

 \*Groups and secrets are not required but you should at least have one otherwise why are you using the service? 🤔

+Note: The same secret can appear in the `secrets` section multiple times and the same secret can appear in the `secrets` section and in the `groups` section.
+However, the same secret **cannot** appear more than once in the `secrets` section of a single group.
+The way secrets are checked in a group uses the secret itself (although hashed) as a key and having the secret appear multiple times wouldn't work.

 ### Single Secret Configuration
  Name | Type | Description | Required | Default
 -- | -- | -- | -- | --